 “I was inspired by my three daughters.
 They said: 'Dad, the things you are doing are actually not that good for the planet and what the world will look like in 10, 20 years.'
 I have always worked at Unilever and large companies like that.
 That's where I stopped.
 Everyone has to clean their house every day, and in my opinion that can be a lot more sustainable and positive.
 That's how I founded Marcel's Green Soap, using only biodegradable ingredients and packaged in 100% recycled plastic.
 That started in the Netherlands, but we are now throughout Western Europe."

-"One of the reasons I left the big companies is that I no longer wanted to help bring more and more products, and therefore plastic, into the world.
-For example, in 1990 I put a product on the market in which 20% was recycled.
-It was a revolution at the time, but years later that product is still there and I really can't imagine that nothing has changed in the meantime.
-When I started three years ago, this was one of my first goals to get into 100% recycled plastic as quickly as possible.
-That wasn't that difficult at all."
+‘One of the reasons I quit the big companies is that I didn't want to help bring more and more products, and thus plastic, into the world.
+In 1990, for example, I put a product on the market that contained 20 per cent recycled plastic.
+That was a revolution at the time.
+But now that product is still there years later and I really can't imagine that nothing has changed in the meantime.
+So when I started three years ago, one of my first goals was to get into 100% recycled plastic as soon as possible.
+That wasn't at all difficult either.’

 How did you achieve that?